jeffreysbrother/generator-tcg/README.md

 The generator will then checkout a new branch `jc_report-review_nav`, stage all changes, commit them, and push (setting the upstream to the newly-created branch).

+However, the last (4th) prompt and all Git commands will be skipped if one of the following is true: 1) the user includes the flag `--skip-git`, 2) the current working directory is not a Git repository.

 ## Existing Features:

 * Running the generator will immediately checkout the "master" branch and perform a "git pull", to ensure that all subsequent actions are performed on the most up-to-date code.
 A new branch will be created, staged, committed, and pushed.
-However, you can override this default functionality by adding the flag `--skip-git`.
+However, as mentioned above, this can be prevented by adding the flag `--skip-git`.
 This might be necessary if you decide to add an additional variation copied from a directory that only exists in the current feature branch.
 Keep in mind that this flag disables *all* Git actions.
 * The default variation is cloned into the appropriate directory/sub-directory (which is created if it doesn't yet exist) and all files are renamed according to whatever files already exist in the target directory (suffixes are incremented numerically).
 * Developer initials are retrieved from `funnel/config.json`.
 This is used to rename the duplicated files and folders.
 * Handle case where `config.json` doesn't exist or when developer initials cannot be found.
 * Alert user if `config.json` is invalid
+* Prevent execution of Git commands if the current working directory is not a Git repo.
 * Hidden files are prevented from being copied and renamed (.DS_Store, for example).
 * User input validation.
 * Maximum number of variations is set to 10 (in order to prevent a huge number of files being created inadvertently).